giwaims/todo-app/README.md

 - Responsive layout adjustments
 - Visual feedback on hover and active states
 - Color-coding for different actions

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+* Create React App for the initial project setup
+* React community for the excellent documentation and resources
+* Contributors who have helped improve this project

  Extending the Project